raghavsoi/Python-Trading-Bot-Bybit/README.md

 Configuration:-

 API Keys: Set your API keys in the keys.py file in the format:

     api = "YOUR API KEY"
     secret = "YOUR SECRET KEY"

+3. Trading Configurations:-

-	Trading Configurations: Inside the main script, you can configure the following settings:
+Inside the main script, you can configure the following settings:

      leverage: Leverage used for trading.
      qty: Amount of USDT for one order.
      timeframe: Timeframe for candle data (default: 15 minutes).
      max_pos: Maximum number of open positions at any given time.
      pattern_target_pct: Fraction of the pattern target to take profit before completion.

-Key Functions:-
+4. Key Functions:-

-a) Trading Logic
+A) Trading Logic

 1. Pattern Recognition: Detects chart patterns such as wedges, double bottoms, head and shoulders, and symmetrical triangles.
 2. Heiken Ashi Trend Confirmation: After a pattern is detected, Heiken Ashi candles are used to confirm the trend (bullish or bearish).
 3. False Breakout Detection: Before placing any order, the bot checks several indicators to detect potential false breakouts.

-Trading Execution:-
+5. Trading Execution:-

-	place_order_on_breakout(symbol, side, pattern_target): This function places a market order and calculates take profit and stop loss based on the breakout pattern target.
+       place_order_on_breakout(symbol, side, pattern_target) : This function places a market order and calculates take profit and stop loss based on the breakout pattern target.

-Indicators Used:-
+B) Indicators Used:-

 	Heiken Ashi Candles: For trend detection.
 	MACD: Confirms the momentum of the trend.